Pansy Tlakula: Controversy

-From 2013 to 2014, Pansy Tlakula, while Chairperson of the Commission, was involved in a protracted controversy about her role in the 2009 procurement of the Commission's national offices in Centurion.
+From 2013 to 2014, Pansy Tlakula, while Chairperson of the Electoral Commission of South Africa, was involved in a protracted controversy about her role in the 2009 procurement of the Commission's national offices in Centurion.
 In 2013, the Public Protector, Thuli Madonsela, found that Tlakula had been guilty of maladministration, had violated procurement regulations, and had failed to disclose a conflict of interest arising from her relationship with Thaba Mufamadi, who was a part-owner of Abland with ANC MP Thaba Mufamadi, the property developer behind the R320-million lease.
 Beyond the undisclosed conflict of interest, the investigation further found that Tlakula was highly involved in the initiation, evaluation and adjudication of the bids for the procurement of the building, in contravention of a number of statutes.
 Public Protector Thuli Madonsela in her official report stated that Tlakula's in the procurement decision was "grossly irregular" including her decision to overturn the procurement committee's decision to redirect the contract to her undisclosed business partner.

 A subsequent report commissioned by the National Treasury made similar findings indicating that the procurement process was not fair, transparent, or cost-effective.
+The report found numerous procurement irregularities in which procurement criteria were changed in the bid evaluation process to favor Abland, part-owned by Tlakula's business partner.
 Shortly before the 2014 elections in May, five political parties – the United Democratic Movement, African Christian Democratic Party, Congress of the People, AgangSA and the Economic Freedom Fighters – launched an application at the Electoral Court to have Tlakula removed from her post.
 Though the matter was postponed until after the elections, on 18 June the court found against Tlakula, recommending her removal on the basis that her misconduct had undermined the Commission's integrity.
 In August, the Constitutional Court dismissed her application to appeal the judgement.
-In terms of the Electoral Commission Act, the judgement represented the first step towards Tlakula's removal from office, and would have been proceeded by parliamentary committee hearings ahead of a vote by the National Assembly on her removal.
+In terms of the Electoral Commission Act, the judgement represented the first step towards Tlakula's removal from office, and would have been followed by parliamentary committee hearings ahead of a vote by the National Assembly on her removal.
 However, on 2 September 2014, and while continuing to deny any wrongdoing, Tlakula resigned from the Commission after mounting pressure.
-This followed the earlier resignation of Electoral Commission of South Africa head of corporate services, Norman du Plessis, who was likewise found guilty of misconduct at the direction of Tlakula in the Public Protector's investigation.
+This followed the earlier resignation of the Commission's head of corporate services, Norman du Plessis, who was likewise found guilty of misconduct at the direction of Tlakula in the Public Protector's investigation.